straube/words/README.md

 ### 0.0.1

 * First release.
-A very simple "game" where you hear a word and choose between 3 pictures wich one represents best that word.
+A very simple "game" where you hear a word and choose between 3 pictures which one represents best that word.

 [1]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API#Speech_synthesis
 [2]: http://getbootstrap.com/